anodejs/anodejs/docs/SIMPLE_SETUP.md

 Those are parameters you need to change:
 * Instances - the number of instances (virtual machines).
-* Git.user - the name of buddy account on github and bitbucket (should be the same name for both).
+* Git.user - the name of the [buddy account](https://github.com/anodejs/anodejs/blob/master/docs/SIMPLE_SETUP.md#create-buddy-account).
-* Git.password - the password of buddy account on github and bitbucket (should be the same password for both). __IMPORTANT__: The user and the password should be URL encoded (e.g. '$' is '%24').
+* Git.password - the password of the [buddy account](https://github.com/anodejs/anodejs/blob/master/docs/SIMPLE_SETUP.md#create-buddy-account). __IMPORTANT__: The user and the password should be URL encoded (e.g. '$' is '%24').
 Use http://meyerweb.com/eric/tools/dencoder/ to encode.
 * Bootstrap.Origin - the name of ANODE bootstrap repository to be used for the farm.
 Change the organization name.
 * Bootstrap.Branch - the branch of ANODE bootstrap repository be used for the farm.
 Leave it ```master```.
 * System.url - URL for ANODE system repository.
 It should point to ANODE system repository in the github ANODE organization.